 1] Using Windows Settings

-If you have the latest version of Windows 10 installed, open the Settings app and select ‘Ease of access’ tile.
+If you have Windows 10 installed, open the Settings app and select ‘Ease of access’ tile.

 Under Vision section, scroll down and select the ‘Magnifier’.